 Professor Philip James says that we can’t live without oxygen and yet many in the medical profession seem to regard hyperbaric oxygen therapy as “quackery”

-Professor James has published an important new book called “Oxygen and the Brain“, a book which convincingly argues for a greater use of oxygen therapy in medicine.
-He also describes the dramatic 350 year history of this treatment.
+Professor James has published an important new book called “Oxygen and the Brain“, a book which convincingly argues for greater use of oxygen therapy in medicine.
+He also describes the dramatic 350-year history of this treatment.

 What rings loud and clear from every page of James’s new book is the protective nature of Oxygen and its healing potency.